• 15 Executive Drive, Suite 6, Fairview Heights, IL 62208

 The Trouble with Keys

-Many smaller businesses still use keys as their main form of access control.
-Tradition is hard to part with.
-But as you already know, there are inherent problems using mechanical keys.
+Many smaller business owners still use mechanical keys to get into their business.
+Tradition is hard to part with, but as you already know, there are inherent problems using mechanical keys, and potentially even bigger problems when it comes to trusting the person you just entrusted with the key.

-Keys are difficult to manage We’ve all seen the building superintendent carrying around 50 keys and fumbling through each one every time he needs to open a door.
+Keys are difficult to manage We’ve all seen the building superintendent carrying around 50 keys and fumbling through each one every time he tries opening a door.
 Don’t be this guy.

 Who gets a copy and who doesn’t?
 How many copies do you really need?
 Copies are hard to trace, virtually impossible, and they’re lost all the time.
 Former employees keep them just out of spite if they’ve been let go (fired).
 Hope they’re not holding a grudge.
 Oops!
 Time to rekey the door!